Descanonge/tomate/doc/source/tutorial.rst

 We must now tell where are the files, more precisely how is constructed their filenames.
 By filename, we mean the whole string starting after the root directory.
 For that, a pre-regex is used.
-It is a regular expression, with a few added features.
-It will be transformed in a more standard regex that will be used to find the files.
+It is a regular expression with a few added features.
+It will be transformed in a standard regex that will be used to find the files.
 I can only recommend to keep the regex simple...